rajatkumar233/Customer-Profiles-Subscription-Data-Analysis-Complete-/README.md

-# Customer-Profiles-Subscription-Data-Analysis-Complete-
+Here's a polished paragraph based on your input:

-Completed an analysis of the "Customer 100000" dataset to explore customer profiles and subscription behaviors.
-Used Python for data cleaning, visualization, and machine learning to segment customers, predict churn, and provide insights for targeted marketing and retention strategies.
+Completed a comprehensive analysis of the "Customer 100000" dataset to uncover customer profiles and subscription behavior patterns.
+Utilized Python for data cleaning, visualization, and the application of machine learning techniques to segment customers, predict churn, and generate actionable insights.
+The analysis supported the development of targeted marketing campaigns and strategic retention initiatives.